 "Americans rely…heavily on chemicals to adjust their mood, enhance their daily performance, and escape the problems in their lives" (Pierce, 2011).
 While only five percent of the world's population lives in the U.S., 75 percent of the world's prescription medications are consumed by Americans (NIDA , 2014).
 Estimates have ranged from five to 12 million people in the U.S. using painkillers illegally in recent years (NABP, 2013; CDC, 2011).
 Prescription drug abuse statistics show that addiction crosses all boundaries of race, gender, and economic, occupational, and education status.
-For example, some medical professionals misuse painkillers, getting colleagues to write prescriptions or steal them from work (Physician Health Program, 2014).
+For example, according to an article in the American Journal of Law & Medicine, some medical professionals misuse painkillers, getting colleagues to write prescriptions or steal them from work.
 On a website for recovering medical professionals, the following medications are listed as those typically abused by medical staff:

 - Diprovan (Propofol)